AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

            in .cpp files

     amrex/Tutorials/HeatEquation_EX1_C/Exec
         This is where you build the code with make.
-There is a a GNUmakefile and inputs files, inputs_2d and inputs_3d.
+There is a GNUmakefile and inputs files, inputs_2d and inputs_3d.

 Now we highlight a few key sections of the code.
 In ``main.cpp`` we